bertmelis/bertmelis.github.io/_posts/2022-12-19-1-Containerized-Nginx-and-Letsencrypt.md

 Certbot is not integrated into the Nginx container so we must run it separately.
 This is quite straightforward with Systemd timers.

-We're still int the `~/.config/systemd/user` directory and create two files.
+We're still in the `~/.config/systemd/user` directory and create two files.

 `renew-certificates.service`